Denny Walling: Amateur career

 Walling grew up in Farmingdale, New Jersey, and played baseball at Howell High School in New Jersey.

 Walling played college baseball at Clemson University.
-He was drafted by the St. Louis Cardinals in the 8th round of the 1974 Major League Baseball Draft, but chose to remain at Clemson.
+He was drafted by the St. Louis Cardinals in the 8th round of the 1974 Major League Baseball Draft, but he chose to remain at Clemson.
 He was then drafted in the secondary phase of the 1975 draft by the Oakland Athletics.

 Professional playing career

 Oakland

 Walling began his professional career as an outfielder.
-Just three months after being drafted by the A's, and before he appeared in a game in the minor leagues, Walling made his major league debut on September 7, 1975.
+Three months after being drafted by the A's, and before he appeared in a game in the minor leagues, Walling made his major league debut on September 7, 1975.
 He appeared in six games for Oakland down the stretch, getting one hit in eight at bats for a batting average of .125.

 Walling opened the next season in the minors with the Chattanooga Lookouts, the A's Class-AA affiliate.
 After batting .257 in 115 games for Chattanooga, Walling was again in Oakland in September.
 This time, he played just three games, going 3-for-11 for a .273 average.

 In 1977, Walling was back in the minors to start the year, but played just three games for the Class-AAA San Jose Missions in the first two months due to injuries.
 On June 15, Walling was traded to the Houston Astros for outfielder Willie Crawford, who was playing his last season in the majors after a long career.